Anglo-Saxon Chronicle: Use by Latin and Anglo-Norman historians

-History of editions and availability
+Editions and translations

+Early history

-An important early printed edition of the Chronicle appeared in 1692, by Edmund Gibson, an English jurist and divine who later (1716) became Bishop of Lincoln.
+One early edition of the Chronicle was Abraham Wheelocke's 1644 Venerabilis Bedae Historia Ecclesiastica, printed in Cambridge and based on manuscript G. An important edition appeared in 1692, by Edmund Gibson, an English jurist and divine who later (1716) became Bishop of Lincoln.
 Titled Chronicon Saxonicum, it printed the Old English text in parallel columns with Gibson's own Latin version and became the standard edition until the 19th century.
 Gibson used three manuscripts of which the chief was the Peterborough Chronicle.
 It was superseded in 1861 by Benjamin Thorpe's Rolls Series edition, which printed six versions in columns, labelled A to F, thus giving the manuscripts the letters which are now used to refer to them.

-John Earle wrote Two of the Saxon Chronicles Parallel (1865).
-Charles Plummer edited this book, producing a Revised Text with notes, appendices, and glossary in two volumes in 1892 and 1899.Whitelock, English Historical Documents, p.
+John Earle edited Two of the Saxon Chronicles Parallel (1865).
+Charles Plummer revised this edition, providing notes, appendices, and glossary in two volumes in 1892 and 1899.Whitelock, English Historical Documents, p.
 129. This edition of the A and E texts, with material from other versions, was widely used; it was reprinted in 1952.

-A facsimile edition of [A], The Parker Chronicle and Laws, appeared in 1941 from the Oxford University Press, edited by Robin Flower and Hugh Smith.
-The [C] manuscript had been edited by H. A. Rositzke as "The C-Text of the Old English Chronicles", in Beiträge zur Englischen Philologie, XXXIV, Bochum-Langendreer, 1940.
-A scholarly edition of the [D] manuscript is in An Anglo-Saxon Chronicle from British Museum Cotton MS., Tiberius B. iv, edited by E. Classen and F. E. Harmer, Manchester, 1926.
-Rositzke also published a translation of the [E] text in The Peterborough Chronicle (New York, 1951).
-The [F] text was printed in F. P. Magoun, Jr., Annales Domitiani Latini: an Edition in "Mediaeval Studies of the Pontifical Institute of Mediaeval Studies", IX, 1947, pp. 235–295.
-The first edition of [G] was Abraham Whelock's 1644 Venerabilis Bedae Historia Ecclesiastica, printed in Cambridge; there is also an edition by Angelica Lutz, Die Version G der angelsächsischen Chronik: Rekonstruktion und Edition (Munich, 1981).
+Modern translations

+The standard modern English translations are by Dorothy Whitelock, who produced a translation showing all the main manuscript variants, and Michael Swanton.

+H. A. Rositzke published a translation of the [E] text in The Peterborough Chronicle (New York, 1951).

+An edition and facing-page modern English translation of the [A] text appears in Janet Bately, Joseph C. Harris, and Katherine O'Brien O'Keeffe, with Susan Irvine, The Old English Chronicle, Volume I: The A-Text to 1001 and Related Poems, Dumbarton Oaks Medieval Library 91 (Cambridge, MA, 2025).

 Modern editions

-The standard modern translations are by Dorothy Whitelock and Michael Swanton.

 Beginning in the 1980s, a set of scholarly editions of the text in Old English have been printed under the series title "The Anglo-Saxon Chronicle: A Collaborative Edition".
 They are published by D. S. Brewer under the general editorship of David Dumville and Simon Keynes.
 As of 2021, the volumes published are: